False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 What is a false positive allergy test?

 A false positive allergy test occurs when screening indicates an immune response — typically through elevated IgE antibodies — to a food or substance that does not cause clinical symptoms in the individual.
 This can happen due to cross-reactivity, sensitisation without allergy, or elevated baseline IgE levels.
+It does not mean the test is inaccurate, but rather that the result requires interpretation within a broader clinical context.

 Can you test positive for a food allergy but not actually be allergic?